dairejpwalsh/mu-cs401-f2016/lecture-08.md

 ![RNN Handwriting generator](/img/lecture-08/rnn.jpg)

 RNN Handwriting generator
-The vector x us given the data set s where s is the x,y coordinates of the position of the pen.
+The vector x is given the data set s where s is the x,y coordinates of the position of the pen.
 After each iteration fo the new data set it takes a weighted average and produces the output O The unfolding of this process is done recursively shown in the diagram.
 (W -> s(t) -> s(t+1))